-Note that \fy{in an almost triangulated graph} every vertex has a down path\ext{ since {{in an almost triangulated graph each vertex of height at least 2 is} connected to a vertex of a smaller height \y{and a vertex $v$ of height 1 is a down path of zero length}}}}.
+In particular, a vertex $v$ of lower height 1 is a down path that only consists of itself.
+Note that every vertex has a down path.

-\begin{definition}[crest separator, top edge, exterior/interior lowpoint] A {\em crest separator} in an almost triangulated graph is a tuple $X=(P_1,P_2)$ with $P_1$ being a down path starting in some vertex $u$ and $P_2$ either \begin{itemize} \item being a down path starting in a neighbor of $u$ with the same height than $u$ \y{or} \item being a path that, for a neighborhood representant $v\neq u\!\down$ of~$u$ with $h^+_{\varphi}(v)\le h^+_{\varphi}(u)$, where in the case $h^+_{\varphi}(v)= h^+_{\varphi}(u)$ the vertex number of $v$ is smaller than that of $u$.
+\begin{definition}[crest separator, top edge, exterior/interior lowpoint] A {\em crest separator} in a weighted, almost triangulated, and biconnected graph is a tuple $X=(P_1,P_2)$ with $P_1$ being a down path starting in some vertex $u$ and $P_2$ being a down path starting in a neighbor $v \neq u\!\down$ of~$u$ with $h^+_{\varphi}(v)\le h^+_{\varphi}(u)$, where in the case $h^+_{\varphi}(v)= h^+_{\varphi}(u)$ the vertex number of $v$ is smaller than that of $u$.
 The edge $\{u,v\}$ is called {\em top edge} of~$X$.
-The first vertex $u'\neq u$ on $P_1$ that also is part of $P_2$,} if it exists, is called the {\em lowpoint of}~$X$.
+The first vertex $v$ on $P_1$ that also is part of~$P_2$, if it exists, is called the {\em lowpoint of}~$X$.
 If $v$ belongs to the coast, we call $v$ an {\em exterior lowpoint}, otherwise an {\em interior~lowpoint}. \end{definition}